 There are some other suggested actions to care for your machine:

-Keep the area around your machine clean.
-Remove any dust from around the machine to improve the air quality delivered to your machine and you.
+Keep the area around your machine clean by removing any dust from the area to improve the air quality delivered to your machine and you.

 Keep the air intake of the machine unblocked.
 Curtains, bedding, and papers can easily block the air intake of your machine, reducing the airflow.